-The Department of Educational Leadership offers a program of study leading to the Master of Science in Education degree with a major in instructional technology.
+The Department of Educational Leadership offers a program of study leading to the Master of Science in Education degree with a major in Instructional Design and Learning Technologies.
 The program prepares individuals for a variety of instructional development and technology-related positions in education, business, and industry.
-Options within the instructional technology program include Teaching, Learning, and Technology and Instructional Design.
+Areas of emphasis within the program include Interactive Multimedia Technologies, Instructional Design and Performance Improvement, and Educational Technologies.